 Carrolltown is a very small borough located in the state of Pennsylvania.
 With a population of 1,029 people and just one neighborhood, Carrolltown is the 817th largest community in Pennsylvania.
-Carrolltown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Carrolltown has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Carrolltown is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Carrolltown is a borough of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Carrolltown who work in office and administrative support (12.47%), healthcare (8.73%), and management occupations (6.98%).